 Q. IS 399 was the greatest course I ever had, can I do it again?

 A. Sure – up to a point.
 The limit is 6 credits no more than 3 per semester.
 You do need to think about your transcript.
-It is great to have 1 internship listed but does it do you better to have it listed again or would you be better served using your time to include another structured elective course and potentially improve your GPA?
+It is great to have 1 internship listed but how much value does it add for an additional internship course.
+Would it be better to consider another structured elective course or to potentially improve your GPA?
 Contact your IS Advisor for advice.